Kenya-Rae/mani-and-me/README.md

 - When deleting products in the admin view, a page 404 error would display on the site.
 Making the site unusable, this was due to the products being deleted where still in the session ID.
 - Django countries version was newer than the django version I was using, this caused issue in deployment as django countries had some incompatibilities.
 To over come this, I had to install the LTS version Django.
 Version 4.2 in particular.
 - Favicon 404 error due to not accessing it through {% static 'path here' %}.
+- Server 500 error that was related to my custom-clearable-widget template was not being accessed correctly.
+Due to making my project complient with Flake8, I had broken the line where this template was being accessed.
+I undone the change to the file and everything was able to be accessed and used correctly.

 ## Deployments